-Having self discipline means doing what we know needs to be done even if we don’t feel like doing it.
-Unfortunately, for many of us, instead of being disciplined we find ourselves procrastinating instead of doing chores – or we don’t manage our time efficiently.
-Part of having self discipline means creating good habits in our daily life that help get tasks done before we feel overwhelmed.
+Having self-discipline means doing what we know needs to be done even if we don’t feel like doing it.
+Unfortunately, for many homemakers instead of being disciplined, we find ourselves procrastinating instead of doing chores – or we don’t manage our time efficiently.
+Part of having self-discipline means creating good habits in our daily life that help get tasks done before we feel overwhelmed.

 It’s a balancing act for sure and sometimes there is no way to do everything you want to be doing and still keep a neat and orderly home.
 One thing we all have in common is that we each have 24 hours in a day.
 No more, no less.

 If you find yourself trying to fit too much into your day, you may need to make some hard decisions about what to let go of.
 Decluttering your home will lessen the need to clean your home as much.
 Have you ever felt like you spend too much time putting stuff away, organizing stuff, or moving stuff that has no “home?”
 It’s not fun!

 Procrastinating can be a really bad habit.
 Sometimes procrastinating on a task doesn’t make a huge difference.
 But sometimes procrastinating can cause you real problems.
 For instance, procrastinating on paying a bill will cost you late fees.
 Procrastinating on washing the dishes means more dishes to wash, more elbow grease, and more work.

 Procrastinating can also be a form of laziness.
 And laziness is a bad habit.
 So, if that’s you – you’ll know.